kojix2/chatgpt-cli/README.md

 ### Passing Web Pages to ChatGPT

-You can pass the contents of web page to ChatGPT by using %{www.example.com}
+You can pass the contents of a web page to ChatGPT by using `%{www.example.com}`.

 ```
 > Pick five interesting news items: %%{https://news.ycombinator.com/}
 ```

-Here the HTML from the URL is fetched, the words used in the `body` are extracted and passed to ChatGPT.
+Here, the HTML from the URL is fetched, the words used in the `body` are extracted and passed to ChatGPT.
 It is much smaller than the raw HTML, but still not enough.

 ### Magic Commands